ALexeyP0708/php_proxy_object/README.md

 ## Changes
-v1.0.12 Added the ability to return the result by reference (For actions: get,call,invoke) - Warn: No backward compatibility
+- v1.0.12 Added the ability to return the result by reference (For actions: get,call,invoke) - Warn: No backward compatibility
+- v1.0.13 Added check for property initialization before passing by reference-  compatible with prev version

 ## Description
 A proxy object is an object that implements all the available magic methods